Women’s basketball NCAA tournament inspiring young female Wichita talent

 WICHITA, Kan.
-(Telemundo Kansas)– From sweet 16 to elite eight.
-This Monday, March 28th people will get the chance to see the action in person at Intrust Bank Arena.
+(KSNW) – From the Sweet 16 to Elite Eight.
+This Monday, people will get the chance to see the action in person at Intrust Bank Arena.
 It’s an opportunity one Wichita coach says is sure to motivate young local talent.

 Head Basketball Coach and Director of Express Youth Basketball, Kimbli Evans says a tournament like this was needed in the 316.
 Evans says hosting major basketball events like the NCAA Women’s Basketball tournament will help bring in the love for basketball and the culture behind it.